pujara-narayana/Packing-Assistant/README.md

    ```
 NOTE: If you are using Pycharm, you can set the interpreter to the virtual environment created by uv.

+Another Note: I have commented out the main function in packing_agent.py if you want to run the program in your IDE's console please uncomment it and run the file.

 ### Environment Variables